 With the world moving on to the second year of the COVID-19 pandemic, businesses worldwide are adjusting to the reality of living with COVID.
 Billions around the world are thinking about the public health outcome and the economic impact it will have on their lives.
 Places that are the most brutal hit still have “non-essential” brick and mortar businesses shuttered, with only food shops and pharmacies operating as usual.
 It feels like we are going to feel the impact of COVID for years to come.

 Millions are feeling the pinch for some time now, and companies are still having to furlough large numbers of staff, with most having to do so at their own expense.
-Some workers don’t get any income support, and those who do only get around 80% of their regular wages.
+According to Zed Founder and entrepreneur Alan Safahi, some workers don’t get any income support, and those who do only get around 80% of their regular wages.
 While those who were fortunate to keep their jobs have to do so with pay cuts ranging anywhere from 10% to 50%.
 Everyone from athletes and CEOs to public sector workers everyone is feeling the pinch.

 Like every sector in the world, there were COVID implications for FOREX too.
 We here at the ZED Network work with FOREX companies, FinTech, LegalTech startups and provide them with comprehensive payment orchestration solutions that help them grow.
 So we’ve seen first hand the impact COVID has had on FOREX, and we thought we should let you know its implications.